 Here are the places we recommend to check out:

-• Carnival – High season in Aruba overlaps with the carnival season which lasts from Jan-March.
+- Carnival – High season in Aruba overlaps with the carnival season which lasts from Jan-March.
 People in Aruba love to party and the carnival is a great manifestation of this.
 Beautiful people dancing (& drinking), wearing gorgeous costumes to the sounds of local rhythms.
-We attended two of the main carnival parade and they didn’t disappoint us.
+We attended two of the main carnival parade and they were really amazing.
 (Cost: FREE).

 We didn’t have a chance to try the places below but they seem worth checking out:

-• Palm beach – This is the main beach on the island that is next the most high rise hotels.
+- Palm beach – This is the main beach on the island that is next to the most high rise hotels.
 Unless you like crowded beaches, just skip it and check out Eagle beach instead which is much nicer and quieter too.

 TL;DR; $47 per person and per day as a couple, or $1,397 per month per person!

 With our previous trips to Montreal, Quebec City, Puerto Vallarta, Mexico city, Oaxaca City and San Miguel de Allende our average monthly spend per person was around $32 / person / day (Excluding cost of getting in & out).
-Aruba was way above this average with a daily budget of $47 / person / day for a monthly budget of about $1,400 per person.
+As expected, Aruba was well above this average with a daily budget of $47 / person / day for a monthly budget of about $1,400 per person.

 Note: If you are curious about how we spend our money, check out this article where we explain our decision making process.